-reach Program is a community service offered by the university.
+The Massachusetts College of Pharmacy and Health Sciences (MCPHS) Pharmacy Outreach Program is a community service offered by the university.
 The purpose of the Pharmacy Outreach Program is to work closely with local and statewide health care resources, physicians and older adults to help relieve the burden of medication expenses.
-Any Massachusetts resident may utilize the MCPHS University Pharmacy Outreach Program toll-free telephone number, (866) 633-1617, to inquire about prescription drug medication support programs that are available at low cost or free of charge.
+Any Massachusetts resident may utilize the MCPHS Pharmacy Outreach Program toll-free telephone number, (866) 633-1617, to inquire about prescription drug medication support programs that are available at low cost or free of charge.
 The website is www.MCPHS.edu/PharmacyOutreach.
-Consumers can ask any questions regarding their medications and general health.
+Consumers can ask any questions regarding their medications and general health